kubevault/prometheus-exporter/docs/guides/provider/multi-cluster-vault.md

 vault-operator-5fc7666575-8v6ft                            1/1     Running   0          1h
 ```

 We are going to deploy Vault in `demo-cluster-1` using Vault operator.
-Guides to deploy Vault in GKE can be found in [here](/docs/guides/provider/gke.md).
+Guides to deploy Vault in GKE can be found [here](/docs/guides/provider/gke.md).

 ```console
 $ kubectl get vaultserverversions/1.0.0 -o yaml